arcadexyz/dao-contracts/README.md

 ArcadeStakingRewards uses a modified version of the [Locking Vault](https://etherscan.io/address/0x7a58784063D41cb78FBd30d271F047F0b9156d6e#code) to handle governance.

 - **Voting Power:** Staking tokens in the locking pool grants users voting power in ArcadeDAO governance, proportional to their staked amount plus any bonuses.
-A user's voting power is determined by the quantity of ARCDWETH pair tokens they have staked and what that converts to as their share of ARCD in the UniswapV2 LP pool.
-Voting power is amplified by the lock multiplier that users choose upon staking.
+A user's voting power is determined by the quantity of ARCDWETH pair tokens they have staked.
+To calculate their voting power, an ARCD/WETH to ARCD conversion rate is set in the contract at deployment time and stored in an immutable state variable.
+The user's ARCD amount is the product of their deposited ARCD/WETH amount and the immutable conversion rate.
+The resulting voting power is amplified by the lock multiplier that users choose upon staking.
 - **Automatic Delegation:** Voting power is automatically accrued and delegated without additional transactions by the user.

 ## Development and Testing